About the Tennessee Medical Home Project

 The concept has generalized to the broader medical community and is now recognized in the Joint Principles of Medical Home published by the American Academy of Family Physicians (AAFP), American Academy of Pediatrics (AAP), American College of Physicians (ACP), and American Osteopathic Association (AOA) in 2007.
 (Joint Principles of the Patient Centered Medical Home, March 2007) While unique features of medical home definitions endorsed by different organizations persist, the core concepts of medical home are rapidly becoming the rubric by which practices are measured and provider payments are provided.

 Medical Home provision, and in particular care coordination provision, has been linked with decreased utilization of high cost services, reflecting better health and controlled costs.
 Improved medical home provision has also been linked with reduction in health disparities and improved physician and staff satisfaction.
-(Literature Links to Impact of Medical Home) Despite the benefits demonstrated in practices implementing medical home concepts, only 46% of children and youth with special healthcare needs (CYSHCN) in Tennessee report they have access to a medical home, and 10% of these high risk children report they have no usual source of care.
-(2009/10 National Survey of Children with Special HealthCare Needs Medical Home State Profile.
+(Literature Links to Impact of Medical Home) Despite the benefits demonstrated in practices implementing medical home concepts, only 44.8% of children and youth with special healthcare needs (CYSHCN) in Tennessee report they have access to a medical home and 56.0% of children without special health care needs, ages 0-17, report they receive care in a medical home .
+(2016 National Survey of Children with Special HealthCare Needs Medical Home State Profile.)

 These deficiencies are mirrored in surveys of family and youth across the country.
 As a result, improving medical home access for children and youth is a priority in the Healthy People 2020 objectives for improving health of Americans.